 Often called European blueberry, bilberry is closely related to American blueberry, cranberry, and huckleberry.
-Its meat is creamy white instead of purple, but it is traditionally used, like blueberries, in the preparation of jams, pies, cobblers, and cakes.
+The flesh of bilberry is red, and is traditionally used, like blueberries, in the preparation of jams, pies, cobblers, and cakes.

 Bilberry fruit also has a long medicinal history.
 In the twelfth century, Abbess Hildegard of Bingen wrote of bilberry's usefulness for inducing menstruation.
 Over subsequent centuries, the list of uses for bilberry grew to include a bewildering variety of possibilities, from bladder stones to typhoid fever.